freemansoft/ESP8266-MicroPython/README.md

     ```

 ## The easy way
-This assumes you are at the REPL prompt
+This assumes you are at the REPL prompt possibly from rshell

 1. Run `main()`
     ```